RedPillStudios/Last-Resort-Project/Roadmap.md

 ROADMAP

+0.5.2-> fix stuff such as shooting and ball, controller, screen resizable and fullscreen

 0.6-> Lvl 5 scroll and backround incluiding the limits and the camera ajustments animations & music

 0.6.2-> Lvl 5 polished and fully functional